artecs-group/RVfpga-sim-addons/RVfpga_ViDBo/examples/README.md

 3. Restart your computer.

-4. Download the whole RVfpga-sim-addons folder as well as the Verilator-simulator binary from the releases that you are going to use, in this case RVfpga_ViDBo_Windows10.
+4. Download the whole RVfpga-sim-addons folder as well as the Verilator-simulator binary from the releases that you are going to use, in this case RVfpga_ViDBo_Windows.

 5. Open a cygwin terminal and go into the *RVfpga-sim-addons/RVfpga_ViDBo/examples* folder.
 Run the following command:

 ```
-<path-to-binary-file>/RVfpga_ViDBo_Windows10 +ram_init_file=LedsSwitches/LedsSwitches.vh
+<path-to-binary-file>/RVfpga_ViDBo_Windows +ram_init_file=LedsSwitches/LedsSwitches.vh
 ```

 6. Open another cygwin terminal and go into the same folder (*RVfpga-sim-addons/RVfpga_ViDBo/examples*).
 Then run: